 Developmental Disabilities Mill Levy

 With the unanimous support of the Board of Douglas County Commissioners, the Developmental Disabilities Mill Levy (Referendum 4A), was placed on the ballot in 2001, proposing a one-mill property tax dedicated to services for persons with developmental disabilities.

-Approximately 95 percent of Mill Levy Fund supports the County’s Community-Centered Board, Developmental Pathways, while five percent is retained for the Douglas County Developmental Disabilities Mill Levy (DDML) Grant Program.
+The County distributes 94.5% of the Mill Levy funds to support the County’s Community-Centered Board, Developmental Pathways, while 5.5% is retained for the Douglas County Developmental Disabilities Mill Levy (DDML) Grant Program.

 The Grant Program was initiated in 2002.
-Just under $4 million in competitive grants have been awarded to organizations delivering local services supporting Douglas County residents with intellectual or developmental disabilities.
+Just over $4 million in competitive grants have been awarded to organizations delivering local services supporting Douglas County residents with intellectual or developmental disabilities.